Why teams use Prompt Builder (with free prompts you can copy and paste)

 Output the outline using the exact headings above.
 No extra commentary.

-Result: you paste it into ChatGPT and get a consistent, well‑structured outline on the first try.
-The same flow works for research briefs, product descriptions, meeting notes → action items, and more.
+Then you paste it into ChatGPT and get a solid outline on the first try.
+The same idea works for research summaries, product pages, and turning meeting notes into action items.

-- Describe your task in plain English and choose a model in Generate.
+- Describe your task in plain English in Generate.

-- Optionally refine in Improve or add examples.
+- If you want, polish the prompt in Improve and add examples.

 Quick Start (60 Seconds)